Itinerary

 Lagos to Évora

-You'll travel to Évora, a medieval walled city and UNESCO World Heritage Site filled with cathedrals, churches, aqueducts, and old castle walls.
-A Local Expert will show you the highlights including the Roman Temple, the Capela dos Ossos (a chapel from the 1600s decorated with 5,000 skulls and bones), and the cathedral mixing Romanesque and Gothic styles.
-The afternoon is yours to wander the historical center or relax in the city park.
+Travel to Evora, a medieval walled city and UNESCO World Heritage Site.
+You'll see the Roman Temple, visit the Capela dos Ossos with its 5,000 skulls and bones, and explore the cathedral mixing Romanesque and Gothic styles.
+The afternoon is free for wandering the historical center or the city park along the aqueduct.

 - Meals